waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 python C:/BornAgain-{{< release-string >}}/Examples/python/simulation/ex01_BasicParticles/CylindersAndPrisms.py
 ```

 {{< figscg src="anaconda-running-step3.PNG" class="center" width="450px">}}

-Of course, this kind of manual launching is not very convenient for regular usage and should be considered rather as yet another validation step.
+This implies, that BornAgain was installed to default place.
+If not, you will have to adjust path to BornAgain Python example accordingly.

 {{% alert theme="info" %}}
 `Little hint:` while typing long commands in command shell you can push `TAB` keyboard key - the Windows will help with long directory names.
 {{% /alert %}}

+This kind of manual launching is not very convenient for regular usage and should be considered rather as yet another validation step.

 ### Running BornAgain examples using VSCode editor